 By Tom Anderson / Guest Editorial

-Tom Anderson is an executive director – wealth management, senior portfolio management director, family wealth director and financial advisor with Morgan Stanley.
-The views expressed herein are those of the author and do not necessarily reflect the views of Morgan Stanley or its affiliates.
+Tom Anderson is an executive director-wealth management, a senior portfolio management director, a family wealth director and financial advisor with Morgan Stanley.